Make a new start

 The positive impacts

-When recoveriX recognizes the mental imagination of movement in the patient’s EEG signals, such as the movement of the right hand, the virtual avatar on the screen simulates the corresponding movement in real time.
+When recoveriX recognizes the mental imagination of movement in the clients EEG signals, such as the movement of the right hand, the virtual avatar on the screen simulates the corresponding movement in real time.

 Bilateral Training

-recoveriX encourages the patient to practice motor imagery of both sides of the body, e.g. the affected right foot or the left hand.
+recoveriX encourages the client to practice motor imagery of both sides of the body, e.g. the affected right foot or the left hand.
 This approach is designed to support the activation of both hemispheres of the brain.

 The positive impacts